shapeshed/shapeshed.com/content/posts/google_enters_browser_market_with_google_chrome.md

-{
-  "title": "Google enters browser market with Google Chrome", "date": "2008-09-02T00:00:00+01:00",
++++
+date = "2008-09-02T00:00:00+01:00"
-  "description": "The news that Google is to launch Google Chrome, a web browser is good news for the browser market and web applications in general.", "tags": [
+description = "The news that Google is to launch Google Chrome, a web browser is good news for the browser market and web applications in general." tags = ["Browsers", "Google"] title = "Google enters browser market with Google Chrome"

-    "Browsers",
-    "Google"
-  ]
-}
++++
 ## Why a new browser?

 Pick through this: